 Samsung Galaxy S10 Ultrasonic fingerprint sensor

-Samsung's move to an in-display fingerprint sensor is the only controversial decision it made this year.
-Actually, the only controversial things Samsung has done in the last handful of years have all related to biometric security.
+Samsung's move to an in-display fingerprint sensor is the only controversial decision it made with the S10.
+Actually, the only controversial things Samsung has done in the last handful of years have basically all related to biometric security.
 Moving the fingerprint sensor to a nonsensical place, and trying to rely on iris scanning were solid blunders in their own right.
 (Iris scanning is gone now, by the way.)
 And now, we have another attempt: an in-display fingerprint sensor.
 This isn't the first we've seen, but it is the first using this type of technology: ultrasonic, using sound waves, rather than optical, which uses a camera.

 I'll lay it out simply: the ultrasonic fingerprint sensor is better than the optical ones I've used (primarily, the OnePlus 6T), but it is not as fast, accurate or easy to use as a modern capacitive fingerprint sensor.
 That shouldn't really come as any surprise, as capacitive sensors are a mature technology while the in-display sensors are still relatively new.
 But it's worth making clear.
 There is no situation in which the ultrasonic fingerprint sensor has been faster or more consistent than the Galaxy S9's rear-mounted capacitive sensor.
 That's incredibly unfortunate.